 Type: The Opportunity Type should help categorise the sales Opportunity.
 The Type can be selected from a drop-down and this is configurable if you have the correct level of authority within the CRM.

 Sales Opportunity Pipeline: The Sales Opportunity Pipeline should represent the steps that your sales Opportunity would take from start to finish.
-For example, your starting status within the pipeline may be 'Enquiry' and the final status may be either Lost or Won.
+For example, your starting status within the pipeline may be 'Unqualified' and the final status may be either Lost or Won.
 If you have the correct level of authority within the CRM, then you will be able to edit the sales Opportunity pipeline.
 Please note, you can have multiple Sales Opportunity Pipelines configured.

 Size: The Size determines what revenue value is associated with this particular Sales Opportunity.